henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 Even if I had changed it before turning on airplane mode, that would have meant turning off the automatic time setting on the phone.

-I think the best thing here is to lose your old habits, and change a complication to show the time of whatever place the watch is not currently showing.
+I think the best thing here is to lose your old habits, and use a complication to show the time of whatever place the watch is not currently showing.

-Oh, and having an aisle seat helps with meeting your activity stand goals.
+Oh, and having an aisle seat helps with meeting your stand goals.
 A pretend visit to the bathroom can be enough…

 ## Travelling: calendar